 - Importing a car: To import a vehicle, the candidate must pay a registration tax.
 If the car is from the non-EU countries, VAT is additionally applicable.

 - Car insurance: Car insurance is mandatory.
 The prices of car insurance vary massively depending on several factors, including age, the type of car, and on the type of coverage the applicant is seeking.

 - Motorbikes and mopeds are the best way to beat the traffic and vehicles which are environmentally friendly are promoted by the Maltese government with special schemes.

-Below is a helpful chart that shows the cost of basic goods to give a better idea of Malta cost of living.
+Below is a helpful chart according to citizenship by investment program that shows the cost of basic goods to give a better idea of Malta cost of living and help you in Malta citizenship planning.
 The price may vary depending on the city.

 |Basic lunchtime menu which includes a drink, in the business district||€ 14|

 |Combo meal at a fast food restaurant (Big Mac Meal or similar)||€ 8|